 Why can’t I get a residential mortgage and rent out the property?

-In some cases, a residential mortgage will have a clause that stops you from renting out your property to make money, including AirBNB style rental.
-Lenders have different policies on this and its best to check first.
-Ignoring that, and going ahead anyway could land you in trouble.
+In some cases, a residential mortgage will have a clause that stops you from renting out your property to make money, including Airbnb style rental.
+Lenders have different policies on this and it’s best to check first.
+Ignoring that and going ahead anyway could land you in legal trouble.

 What makes you eligible for a buy-to-let mortgage?

-To be eligible for a buy-to-let mortgage, you’ll usually need to either own your own home outright or have an existing mortgage on it.
+To be eligible for a buy-to-let mortgage, you must fit some specific criteria.
+You’ll usually need to either own your own home outright or have an existing mortgage on it.
 It will also be much easier if you have a good credit history and you don’t have large levels of existing debt.